Inland Glaucoma Center

 See a Glaucoma Expert

-At Inland Glaucoma Center we have a UCLA Fellowship-trained Glaucoma Specialist who is Harvard educated and board certified in Ophthalmology.
-This is a MD (Medical Doctor) who is dedicated to the eye.
-See our blog on angle closure.
+At Inland Glaucoma Center, we have a UCLA Fellowship-trained Glaucoma Specialist who is Harvard educated and board certified in Ophthalmology.
+This dedicated MD (Medical Doctor) focuses on glaucoma treatment, particularly in cases involving angle closure and narrow angles.
+Be sure to check out our blog on angle closure for more information.

 Learn More